-C. District / Junior Olympic / Festival Meets
+C. District and Junior Olympic Meets

-The deduction of the cost of officials will be computed using the formula in the Rules and Procedures under the Minimum Number of Officials at Meets as defined by USA SWIMMING.
-Meets running beyond the 4 hour timeline per session will be required to include the overtime as listed in Compensation of Officials.
-If the number of compensated officials is greater than the number of MS compensated officials, these will be compensated by the host club at the rates previously established under Compensation of Officials and must be approved by the host club prior to working the meet.
+Michigan Swimming will compensate all officials.

 D. BC Meets

 At any BC meet MS shall compensate the host club for the cost of officials up to the number of "minimum numbers of officials required at General Age Meets" contained within the Official Committee Rules, Rule XIV (A) of these MS Rules and Procedures.